 Culture

 Speaking in about 60 various dialects, Côte d'Ivoire values a diverse culture shaped by its several ethnic groups.
 The country boasts a rich cultural past with much traditional music and art, and celebrations of these customs abound from the Abissa festival.
-Although Islam and Christianity are the two most often practiced religions in Côte d'Ivoire, daily life is much influenced by traditional beliefs as well.
+Although Islam and Christianity are the two most often practised religions in Côte d'Ivoire, daily life is much influenced by traditional beliefs as well.

 Foreign relations

 Apart from being a member of the Economic Community of West African States (ECOWAS), Côte d'Ivoire has major ties with France, the former colonial power.
 The country has supplied troops to UN operations and has been rather helpful in regional peacekeeping projects.
-For commerce and investment especially, it also keeps solid economic ties with other nations, especially China.
+For commerce and investment, especially, it also keeps solid economic ties with other nations, especially China.

 Military